GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

-If a sample has testing requirements that differ from its runtime requirements (such as dependencies on [pytest](http://pytest.org/en/latest/) or other testing libraries), the testing requirements may be listed in a separate `requirements-testing.txt` file instead of the main `requirements.txt` file.
+If a sample has testing requirements that differ from its runtime requirements (such as dependencies on [pytest](http://pytest.org/en/latest/) or other testing libraries), the testing requirements may be listed in a separate `requirements-test.txt` file instead of the main `requirements.txt` file.

 ### Region Tags